oceanprotocol/docs/rewards/df-intro.md

 ### What are Active Rewards?

+Active Rewards is an evolving program that focuses on providing incentives to key areas of the protocol that support traction and growth.

-Active Rewards are OCEAN rewards paid to contributors actively working to improve Ocean Protocol.
+Rewards are paid in OCEAN to contributors actively working to improve Ocean Protocol.

 **Active Rewards** is then composed of two sub-streams:
 1. 5,000 OCEAN is paid out to Challenge DF.
-2. 70,000 OCEAN remainder is paid out to Volume DF.
+2. 70,000 OCEAN is paid out to Volume DF.

 | Challenge DF | Volume DF |
 | --------------- | -------------- |